 For Milena Bowman (GEMBA 2016), an executive with Eurocontrol in the Netherlands, the decision to invest was easier.
 She was the family’s main breadwinner and her husband already worked part-time to cover the childcare.
 “I grew up under Communism in Bulgaria,” says Milena.
 “Both my parents worked full-time.
 So it seemed normal to focus on my career.
 But if there’s one thing you learn at INSEAD, it’s that there are other ‘normals’!”

-Classmate, Saskia Gentil (GEMBA 2016), Director of Meetings and Events at American Express Global Business Travel, encourages others to be bold.
+Classmate, Saskia Gentil (GEMBA 2016), SVP Sales, Europe and North Africa at Accor, encourages others to be bold.
 “Sadly, I think women are still not as prepared as men to ‘go for it'," she says.
 “It’s particularly difficult if you’re part of a couple where both partners have international careers.
 But in the end, it’s a personal decision taken for personal reasons.
 And the GEMBA is a rich experience in its own right.”

 “But if there’s one thing you learn at INSEAD, it’s that there are other ‘normals’!”